By Pfizer Medical Team on Get Healthy Stay Healthy

-- Improve the effects on mood in people of all ages
+- Improve the effects on mood in some people

-- Benefit people with all types of depression—mild, moderate or severe
+- Benefit people with mild, moderate or severe depression

 The challenges of getting started